tylerbeck/grunt-embedfont/README.md

 > Create web-embeddable font files and css.

 ## Usage Notice
-Before converting fonts for embedding, please ensure that you are allowed to do so.
+Before converting fonts, please ensure that you are allowed to do so.
-End-users of this software are solely responsible for securing and maintaining the right to convert and embed fonts from the copyright holder.
+End-users of this software are solely responsible for securing and maintaining the right to convert and use fonts from the fonts' copyright holder.

 ## Getting Started